MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/Install-or-Uninstall-Roles-Role-Services-or-Features.md

 # Install or Uninstall Roles, Role Services, or Features

->Applies To: Windows Server Technical Preview
+>Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-In Windows Server 2016 Technical Preview, the Server Manager console and Windows PowerShell cmdlets for Server Manager allow installation of roles and features to local or remote servers, or offline virtual hard disks (VHDs).
+In Windows Server, the Server Manager console and Windows PowerShell cmdlets for Server Manager allow installation of roles and features to local or remote servers, or offline virtual hard disks (VHDs).
 You can install multiple roles and features on a single remote server or offline VHD in a single Add Roles and Features Wizard or Windows PowerShell session.

 > [!IMPORTANT]
 > Server Manager cannot be used to manage a newer release of the Windows Server operating system.
-Server Manager running on  Windows Server 2012 R2  or Windows 8.1 cannot be used to install roles, role services, and features on servers that are running Windows Server 2016 Technical Preview.
+Server Manager running on  Windows Server 2012 R2  or Windows 8.1 cannot be used to install roles, role services, and features on servers that are running Windows Server 2016.

 You must be logged on to a server as an administrator to install or uninstall roles, role services, and features.
 If you are logged on to the local computer with an account that does not have administrator rights on your target server, right-click the target server in the **Servers** tile, and then click **Manage As** to provide an account that has administrator rights.
 The server on which you want to mount an offline VHD must be added to Server Manager, and you must have Administrator rights on that server.